 The Chainsmokers is an EDM/pop duo from New York City.
-The group, which formed in in 2012, is made up of two members: Alex Pall and Andrew Taggart.
-The duo became a household name in 2014 when they released their first single “#Selfie.”
-Since then the group has won around 20 awards, including a Grammy for Best Dance Recording for their hit “Don’t Let me Down.”
+Alex Pall and Andrew Taggart started working together in 2012 and became a household name in 2014 when they released their first single “#Selfie.”
+Since then the pair has won around 20 awards, including a Grammy for Best Dance Recording for their hit “Don’t Let me Down.”

 The Chainsmokers are good.
-The first time I listened to them was in 2014 when they released their hit song “#Selfie.”
-That song did not impress me at all.
+Better than good.
+The first time I listened to them was in 2014 when they released their first hit, which didn’t impress me at all.
+I just couldn’t figure out what all the fuss was about.
 However, they have improved a lot over the last few years, and that shows in a few of their songs such as “Closer,” “Something Just Like This,” “Don’t Let Me Down,” and “This Feeling.”
-If I had to pick a favorite song by them, it would either be “Something Just Like This” or “This Feeling.”

 “They tell me think with my head, not that thing in my chest, they got their hands at my neck this time.
 But you’re the one that I want if that’s really so wrong then they don’t know what this feeling is like.” ~This Feeling

-The Chainsmokers released their first EP called Bouquet, in 2015.
-It peaked at number two on Billboard’s U.S Top Dance/Electronic Albums, and at number four on Billboard’s U.S Top Heatseekers Albums.
-In 2016, they released their second EP called Collage.
-Collage includes the singles “Closer” featuring Halsey, and “Don’t Let Me Down” featuring Daya.
-In 2017, The Chainsmokers released their first studio album Memories … Do Not Open.
-The album debuted at number one, on five charts and peaked on 28 charts from all over the world.
+The Chainsmokers released their first EP, Bouquet, in 2015.
+It peaked at number two on Billboard’s U.S Top Dance/Electronic Albums and at number four on Billboard’s U.S Top Heatseekers Albums.
+In 2016, they released their second EP, Collage.
+Collage includes the singles “Closer,” featuring Halsey, and “Don’t Let Me Down,” featuring Daya.
+In 2017, The Chainsmokers released their first studio album: Memories … Do Not Open.
+The album debuted at number one on five charts and peaked on 28 charts worldwide.
 The album also sold 221,000 total copies within its first week.

 Last December, The Chainsmokers released their second studio album, Sick Boy.
 The album debuted at number one on Billboard’s Top Dance/Electronic Albums chart.
 The album contains 10 songs, five of which are collaborations, that were released monthly, versus all at once.
-The theme of this album is different from their last album, in the sense that it talks about deep/gloomy topics.
-In a way, Sick Boy has a Twenty One Pilots vibe to it, which is something that I really like.
+The theme of this album is different from their last album, in the sense that it talks about deep and gloomy topics.
+In a way, Sick Boy has a Twenty One Pilots-vibe to it, which is something that I really like.

 “In the town full of fancy cars and crowded bars and supermodels, looks exactly the way it did inside my head when I dreamed about it.
 All the things I could live without I need it now ‘cause they’re all around me.
 Only thing I can’t afford is to lose myself tryna be somebody, somebody.”~Somebody